 - A communication calendar which maps the various messaging from all the various initiatives and provides opportunity to “cluster” the messages for simplicity sake.

-Well that’s my thoughts, what of you, when have you seen damage done by “over communicating”?
+Well, that’s my thoughts, what about you?
+When have you seen damage done by “over communicating”?
 What are your tips on getting it “just right”?